 In many ways, the way a Google search result page looks is almost like a perfectly defined representation of how best to minimize time reviewing information.
 It is the most efficient way to get the knowledge you need at any moment.
 Your resume should be like that.
 Don't believe me?
 Let's dig through some ways.

-If you google "cat", Google is not going to immediately show you thousands and of sites and pictures of cats.
-Instead, it'll cleanly show you 10 results at a time because it knows that:
+If you google "cat", Google is not going to immediately show you thousands of sites, or thousands of pictures, of cats.
+Instead, it'll neatly show you 10 results at a time.
+Why?
+Because it knows that:

 Having multiple pages just allows for the possibility of irrelevant (and often detrimental) information slipping into your resume.
 Any information after the first page will also have a very small chance of being read.